 Lastly, the message of today’s gospel, that of presence and attentiveness is on the mind of Pope Francis.

 On April 16, Pope Francis will travel to the island of Lesbos.
 And along with Patriarch Bartholomew, the spiritual head of the world’s Orthodox Christians, and Patriarch Hieronymus II, the Greek Orthodox primate will meet with the Syrian refugees and other “orphans of the storm” in order to provide comfort as well support for the international humanitarian workers and volunteers on that troubled island.

 The final page of the “Joy of Love,” concludes with Pope Francis’s prayer which summaries his concerns for families everywhere and models for us how our own concerns must be advanced with actions.

 Jesus, Mary, and Joseph, in you we contemplate the splendor of true love; to you, we turn with trust.

 Holy Family of Nazareth may families never again experience violence, rejection, and division, may all who have been hurt or scandalized find ready comfort and healing.

-Holy Family of Nazareth make us once more mindful of the sacredness and inviolability of the family, and its beauty in God’s plan.
-Jesus, Mary and Joseph, graciously hear our pray.
+Holy Family of Nazareth makes us once more mindful of the sacredness and inviolability of the family, and its beauty in God’s plan.
+Jesus, Mary, and Joseph, graciously hear our prayer.